What Is 14 Of 100

 Method 3: Using Mental Math

 Since percentages are based on 100, calculating a percentage of 100 is particularly easy.
-14% of 100 is simply 14.
+Still, 14% of 100 is simply 14.
 This is because the percentage directly represents the "out of 100" part.

 Beyond the Calculation: Understanding the Broader Context of Percentages